This is a named option in the Curriculum and Instruction M.S.

 - Further information about coursework or professional experience within the content field

-- GPA from your last 60 credits, and an opportunity share extenuating circumstances if you feel the number does not adequately reflect your academic abilities.
+- GPA from your last 60 credits and an opportunity to share extenuating circumstances if you feel the number does not adequately reflect your academic abilities.

 - A brief summary of your previous work with adolescents, educational settings, and/or speakers of languages other than English.
 (Experience in these areas are not required, but are helpful in determining your readiness for the program.)

 - In essay format, answers to three prompts specifically tailored to your subject area.

 - Be certain you select "Summer" as your Term of Admission in the Graduate School online application.

 - The UW Secondary Education M.S.
 Program admits new students only for the "summer" term.

 - Be certain you select Curriculum and Instruction M.S.—with your specified content area.
 This includes secondary education in English, Mathematics, Science, or Social Studies.

 - Students may only be enrolled in one subject area.
 Science and Social Studies certification may include multiple subcategories within the subject area.